ThinkbotsAreFree/logo.eno/README.md

 - output myPets + 1 1
 ```

-this would output the 2nd item, `myCat`.
+this would output the 2nd item of the `myPets` list, which is `myCat`.

 ### objects